OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_providers/scaleway_provider.md

 * Netherlands - Amsterdam (NL-AMS-1 )
 * Poland - Warsaw (PL-WAW-3)

-{{< alert title="Note" color="success" >}}
-More zones can be added modifying the driver configuration.
-You can learn more about how to modify or expand a driver behaviour in this [Guide](/product/integration_references/edge_provider_driver_development/customizing_driver.md).
+It is possible to add zones by modifying the driver configuration.
+Learn more about how to modify or expand a driver behaviour in [Adding New Zones](/product/integration_references/cloud_provider_driver_development/customizing_driver/#adding-new-zones).
-{{< /alert >}}

-In order to define a Scaleway provider, you need the following information:
+To define a Scaleway provider, specify the following information:

 * **Credentials**: these are used to interact with the remote provider.
-You need to provide `access_key`, `secret_key` and `project_id`.
-You can follow [this guide](https://www.scaleway.com/en/docs/identity-and-access-management/iam/how-to/create-api-keys//) to get this data.
+Provide `access_key`, `secret_key` and `project_id`.
+To retrieve the required details, follow this guide on [How to create API Keys](https://www.scaleway.com/en/docs/identity-and-access-management/iam/how-to/create-api-keys//) from Scaleway.
 * **Zone**: this is the location in the world where the resources are going to be deployed.
 All the available [zones are listed here](https://www.scaleway.com/en/docs/console/account/reference-content/products-availability/).
 * **Offers and OS**: these define the capacity of the resources that are going to be deployed and the operating system that is going to be installed on them.

 {{< alert title="Warning" color="warning" >}}
-Please note even though Scaleway support multiple OSs, the automation tools are tailored to works with `Ubuntu 24.04`.
-If you use another OS, please be aware that it might required some adjustments, and things might not work as expected.
-Avoid using a different OS in production environment unless you’ve properly tested it before.
+Scaleway supports multiple OSs.
+However, the automation tools are tailored to work with *Ubuntu 24.04*.

+If you choose a different OS, your selected configuration might require additional adjustments and you will likely observe some unexpected results.
+Avoid using a different OS than *Ubuntu 24.04* in production environments, unless you have properly tested it before.
 {{< /alert >}}

-## How to Create an Scaleway Provider
+## Creating an Scaleway Provider

 The following process describes how to create a Scaleway provider in your OpenNebula database and make it available for future provisioning operations.